 “It was definitely a tough decision for the board to make,” Kraft said.
 “The last few weeks, they’ve been watching the COVID numbers as well as consulting with local officials to try and come up with a plan that would make it possible for us to have the event.”

 However, with the pandemic continuing to spread and casting so many unknowns over the late summer, Kraft said the situation became unfeasible.

 “As we got further into it, it just became apparent that it wasn’t going to be possible for us to put on an event where we could potentially have a large crowd of people and ensure their safety,” he said.
 “It’s for the safety of our community and our vendors.
 We just want everyone to be safe and be able to come back and celebrate with us next year.”

 He said that the Yankton Area Arts Board of Directors was also involved in the decision to cancel the event.

 Riverboat Days has been held in Yankton every year since 1984.
 It now annually draws an estimated 100,000 people.

-Kraft said that scaled-back versions of the event had been contemplated, and that while Riverboat Days as we know it is canceled, the door hasn’t been completely shut on hosting some sort of fall celebration, should the health and logistics situation allow.
+Kraft said scaled-back versions of the event had been contemplated, and that while Riverboat Days as we know it is canceled, the door hasn’t been completely shut on hosting some sort of fall celebration, should the health and logistics situation allow.

 “It’s been discussed between a few different groups,” he said.
 “It’s not necessarily out of the (realm of) possibility that — if by fall, things look like they’re in a little bit better shape — the Riverboat Days Committee would be more than willing to help participate in putting on some kind of an event for the city in partnership with other organizers if the health situation is in a little bit better shape.
 I think we’re all open for that.
 But as far as having a full-scale Riverboat Days and trying to pull off a big event like that, we just didn’t feel it was appropriate given the circumstances.”